 Peppered Beef Pie with Mushrooms

-Show me the man who can walk away from a robust and full flavoured meat pie.
+Show me the South African male who can walk away from a robust and full flavoured meat pie.
 The secret to success is two-fold.
-Start with the right fore-quarter cut of meat such as brisket, bolo or thick flank and add one lamb’s kidney.
+Start with the right fore-quarter cut of meat such as brisket, chuck, bolo or thick flank and add one lamb’s kidney.
 Do not buy pre-cut stewing steak, as you don’t know which part of the carcass it comes from!
 The single kidney gives amazing flavour depth without adding any kidney taste.
 I have also found with much trial and error that it is best not to brown the meat beforehand for this recipe, but simply to simmer it slowly and then to add the aromatics.

 YOU WILL NEED